owntone/owntone-server/docs/index.md

 # OwnTone

-**OwnTone** is an open source (audio) media server for GNU/Linux, FreeBSD and MacOS.
+**OwnTone** is an open source (audio) media server for GNU/Linux, FreeBSD and macOS.

-It allows sharing and streaming your media library to iTunes (DAAP[^1]), Roku (RSP), AirPlay devices (multiroom), Chromecast and also supports local playback.
+It allows sharing and streaming your media library to iTunes (DAAP[^1]), Roku (RSP), AirPlay devices (multi-room), Chromecast and also supports local playback.

 You can control OwnTone via its web interface, Apple Remote (and compatible